T-Crypt/dots/README.md

 # dotfiles

-My Dot files you can use with arch linux
+My dotfiles you can use with arch linux

 # Pacman Dependencies